space-wizards/space-station-14/CODE_OF_CONDUCT.md

   - Repeated harassment of others.
 In general, if someone asks you to stop, then stop.
 - **When we disagree, try to understand why.** Disagreements, both social and technical, happen all the time and Space Station 14 is no exception.
 It is important that we resolve disagreements and differing views constructively.
 Remember that we’re different.
 The strength of Space Station 14 comes from its varied community, people from a wide range of backgrounds.
 Different people have different perspectives on issues.
 Being unable to understand why someone holds a viewpoint doesn’t mean that they’re wrong.
 Don’t forget that it is human to make mistakes and blaming each other doesn’t get us anywhere.
 Instead, focus on helping to resolve issues and learning from mistakes.

-Original text courtesy of the [Speak Up! project](http://web.archive.org/web/20141109123859/http://speakup.io/coc.html).

 ## On Community Moderation

 Deviating from the Code of Conduct on the Github repository may result in moderative actions taken by project Maintainers.
 This can involve your content being edited or deleted, and may result in a temporary or permanent block from the repository.

-This is to ensure Space Station 14 is a healthy community in which contributors feel encouraged and empowered to contribute, and to give you as a member of this community a chance to reflect on how you are interacting with it.
+This is to ensure SandwichStation is a healthy community in which contributors feel encouraged and empowered to contribute, and to give you as a member of this community a chance to reflect on how you are interacting with it.
 While outright offensive and bigoted content will *always* be unacceptable on the repository, Maintainers are at liberty to take moderative actions against more ambiguous content that fail to provide constructive criticism, or that provides constructive criticism in a non-constructive manner.
 Examples of this include using hyperbole, bringing up PRs/changes unrelated to the discussion at hand, hostile tone, off-topic comments, creating PRs/Issues for the sole purpose of causing discussions, skirting the line of acceptable behavior, etc. Disagreeing with content or each other is fine and appreciated, but only as long as it's done with respect and in a constructive manner.

-Maintainers are expected to adhere to the guidelines as listed in the [Github Moderation Guidelines](https://docs.spacestation14.com/en/general-development/github-moderation-guidelines.html), though may deviate should they feel it's in the best interest of the community.
-If you believe you had an action incorrectly applied against you, you are encouraged to contact staff via [Discord](https://discord.ss14.io/) or [the forums](https://forum.spacestation14.com/), [appeal your Github ban](https://forum.spacestation14.com/c/ban-appeals/appeals-github/38), or make a [staff complaint](https://forum.spacestation14.com/t/staff-complaint-instructions-and-info/31).
+Maintainers are expected to adhere to the guidelines as listed in the [Github Moderation Guidelines](https://docs.sandwich14.com/en/general-development/github-moderation-guidelines.html), though may deviate should they feel it's in the best interest of the community.
+If you believe you had an action incorrectly applied against you, you are encouraged to contact staff via [Discord](https://discord.gg/Z6JvtKw6tp), or send a [staff complaint by mail](mailto:complaints@sandwich14.com).

 ## Attribution

-This Code of Conduct is an edited version of the [Django Code of Conduct](https://www.djangoproject.com/conduct/), licensed under CC BY 3.0, for the Space Station 14 Github repository.
+This Code of Conduct is an edited version of the [Space-Wizards Code of Conduct](https://github.com/space-wizards/space-station-14/), licensed under CC BY 3.0, for the SandwichStation Github repository.